Australia–Singapore relations: Green Economy Agreement

 Minister for Trade and Industry Gan Kim Yong and Australian Minister for Trade and Tourism Don Farrell signed the Singapore-Australia Green Economy Agreement on 18 October 2022, in the presence of Prime Minister Lee Hsien Loong and Australian Prime Minister Anthony Albanese, as part of the 7th Singapore-Australia Leaders’ Meeting in Canberra, Australia.

 Chamber of Commerce

 AustCham Singapore is the peak business body representing the interests of Australian business in Singapore.

 The origins of the current AustCham go back to the Singapore Australian Business Council (SABC) which was founded in 1977 when a group of Australians with business interests in Singapore met on a regular basis at the Australian High Commission.
 In 1981, the Singapore Australian Business Council (SABC) was formally registered.

 Then on 15 June 2001, SABC changed its name to the "Australian Chamber of Commerce, Singapore" (AustCham Singapore) in order to better reflect the role played by the organisation in the Singapore business community.

 The Australian Chamber of Commerce Singapore continues to be a member organisation which fosters, and provides a forum for business links between Australia and Singapore.

+2026 Strait of Hormuz crisis

+During the 2026 Strait of Hormuz crisis, Singapore, as a major energy hub, entered into a supply agreement with Australia to ensure the continued flow of essential fuels.
+Following the closure of the Strait of Hormuz, hundreds of Australian service stations were left without petrol or diesel, prompting the federal government to seek support from Singapore.
+Prime Minister Lawrence Wong and Prime Minister Anthony Albanese issued a joint statement affirming a commitment to maintain open energy trade and support the flow of refined petroleum products like diesel and liquefied natural gas.
+On 10 April, Albanese and Wong signed a bilateral agreement to meet each other's energy needs, with Singapore agreeing to supply refined fuel in return for Australia supplying liquefied natural gas.